Steven Wright biography

 Also in 1986, he made his motion picture debut in Desperately Seeking Susan, starring Madonna.
 The following year he appeared in a short film he wrote with Roberto Benigni and Jim Jarmusch, entitled Coffee and Cigarettes.
 Jarmusch went on to create two other shorts in the same vein and eventually decided to incorporate them into a feature length film by the same title, which was released in 2004.
 Wright was awarded an Oscar in 1989 for Best Live Action Short Film for The Appointments of Dennis Jennings, which he co-wrote with Michael Armstrong and starred in as the title role.

 From 1992 to 1994, Wright played Warren Harharman on the hit sitcom Mad About You, starring Helen Hunt and Paul Reiser.
 He also continued to appear in feature films such as Natural Born Killers (1994) starring Woody Harrelson and Juliette Lewis; Canadian Bacon (1995) starring John Candy and Alan Alda; The Muse (1999) starring Sharon Stone and Albert Brooks; and Loser (2000), starring Jason Biggs and Mena Suvari.
+His latest film is 2017's The Emoji Movie.

 Multi-talented, Wright also plays guitar and writes songs, is a talented painter, has written two short films and has had a fiction story published in Rolling Stone Magazine.